Keparoo/tapntable-backend/README.md

     * Could cause problems if a user with inadequate access has to start a day
 3. When the manager closes a day the token is refreshed and is now ready for the next day
     * This would allow an employee to log in even if a manager hasn't logged in to start the day

+Update: My current thinking is to separate the idea of authenticating to the database and authenticating to the user terminals.
+Currently, the backend is set up with username/password authentication that creates a token that contains username and roleId.
+I'm thinking that the terminals can act as a "manager" and be given a manager's token.
+The interface will query a user's roleId and allow or disallow functionality based on that.
+To interact with the terminals a user has a pin.
+If a user needed to access the backend from somewhere other than a restaurant terminal, they would need to authenicate with username and password.

 ## Routes
 ### Auth Routes